CREATIVITY COACHING FOR MULTI-PASSIONATE CREATIVES

 This work is not an easy, quick fix, it is a process, and it’s the most rewarding and meaningful process.

-It also happens to be good for you.
+It also happens to be incredibly good for you.
 Bonus!

 A woman with short blonde hair, wearing black glasses, a pink textured sweater over a collared white shirt, smiling and sitting at a table with a blurred beige background.